ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 This study will alter the way trainees evaluate their subject knowledge.
 This self identification could impact their personal identity.
 Given the new audit refers to more practical skills, it is possible that confidence of my trainees could be affected.
 To mitigate this I will:
 * Ensure the audit clearly describes that it "is not used for formal assessment"
 * Ensure I collect feedback about the trainees level of confidence - both lichert scale and free-from feedback to detect any issues
-* Continually be involve trainees in discussions about subject knowledge development to support them
+* Continually involve trainees in discussions about subject knowledge development to support them

 No changes need to be made to the course in general and no change to assessment or re-validation will be required.